Programeowr/Law-in-Hands/README.md

 SERVICE admin Login Page

-Email Input Field: This takes the user input for their email.
+Email Input Field: This takes the admin input for their email.

-Password Input Field: This takes the user input for their password.
+Password Input Field: This takes the admin input for their password.

 Forgot Password: By clicking on this text, forgot password page emerges.